Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications

-To summarize, the quantity of interest $\delta$ is first shown to satisfy equation (\ref{proposition - detequation }).
-Through a series of approximations, we establish the asymptotic normality of the diagonals of the matrix $M$ appearing in \ref{proposition - detequation }.
-The off-diagonals of $M$ are bounded in probability and we establish the limit in probability of the matrix $X_\tau X_0\tp X_0 X_\tau\tp$ appearing in (\ref{proposition - detequation }).
-Leibniz's formula is then applied to compute the determinant in (\ref{proposition - detequation }), and our main result Theorem \ref{theorem - CLT} follows.
+The proof of Theorem~\ref{theorem - CLT} can then be assembled from the above described ingredients, we present the proof at the end of Appendix \ref{CLT - proofs}.
+To summarize, the quantity of interest $\delta$ is first shown to satisfy equation \eqref{equation - detequation 2}.
+Through a series of approximations, we establish the asymptotic normality of the diagonals of the matrix $M$.
+The off-diagonals of $M$ are bounded in probability and we establish the limit in probability of the matrix $X_\tau X_0\tp X_0 X_\tau\tp$ appearing.
+Leibniz's formula is then applied to compute the determinant in Proposition~\ref{proposition - detequation }, and our main result Theorem~\ref{theorem - CLT} follows.